 The symptoms could be one or more of the following:

 The kidney stone starts to hurt when it causes irritation or blockage.
 This builds rapidly to extreme pain.
-In most cases, kidney stones pass without causing damage - but usually not without causing a lot of pain.
+In most cases, kidney stones pass without causing damage, but usually not without causing a lot of pain.
 Pain relievers may be the only treatment needed for small stones.
-Other treatment may be needed, especially for those stones that cause lasting symptoms or other complications.
+Other treatments may be needed, especially for those stones that cause lasting symptoms or other complications.
 In severe cases, however, surgery may be required.

 What should I do if I have these symptoms and think I have a stone?

 See a doctor as soon as possible.
 You may be asked to drink extra fluid in an attempt to flush the stone out in the urine.
 If you strain your urine and can save a piece of the stone that has passed, bring it to your doctor.
 Or, the stone may need to be removed with the help of outpatient surgical treatment.
 Usually, you don't have to be hospitalized.

 What can I do to decrease the risk of kidney stones?